lamini-ai/lamini-ai.github.io/docs/get_started/install.md

     This is a python wrapper around our REST API.
 It also includes many high-level classes and functions to make it easier to work with LLMs.

-    As a test, run the following command.
-This calls Llama 2 and returns a string:

     ```python
     import lamini

     lamini.api_key = "<YOUR-LAMINI-API-KEY>"
     ```

-    As a test, run the LLM:
+    As a test, run the LLM and call Llama 2:
     ```python
     from lamini import LlamaV2Runner

     llm = LlamaV2Runner()
     response = llm("Tell me a story about llamas.")

     print(response)
     ```

     ## (Optional) Advanced Python setups

     #### Advanced Python setup: notebook
-    You have several other options to authenticate, if the above methods don't work for you.
+    You have several other options to authenticate if the above methods do not work for you.

-    If you're in a iPython notebook, you can pass in your Lamini API key to any Python model class, e.g. `LLMEngine` or `LlamaV2Runner`, as shown below:
+    If you're in an iPython notebook, you can pass in your Lamini API key to any Python model class, e.g. `LLMEngine` or `LlamaV2Runner`, as shown below:

     ```python
     from lamini import LlamaV2Runner

     config = { "production.key": "<YOUR-LAMINI-API-KEY>"}
     llm = LlamaV2Runner(config=config)
     response = llm("Tell me a story about llamas.")